PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yeah, she deserves better.
 The Eelpout has seen better days."

 "Oh, ho ho ho ho, ho," chortled the man.
 "You're not excepted, my grubby little merchant.
 She deserves better than all of you.
 Perhaps as a chef to an Duke or a King or someone even more powerful," he said with a flair of his nostrils.
-He threw a gold piece (more than three times enough for the bill) on the bar and said, "See that she gets that, my good man."
+He threw a gold piece (more than three times enough for the bill) on the bar and said, "See that she gets that, my good man."  (and ask her to bring me an ale by the fire. )

 "Rich prick," thought Boltac.
 As he watched the man go he was sure that the prick made the mistake of thinking that because he had money it meant he had power.
 As he watched him go, he muttered a prayer to the endlessly haggling Gods of commerce, "Just get me a chance to negotiate with that guy.
 He won't feel so high and mighty after that, I promise you."